Testehan/RestWebApiExperiments/README.md

+# Introduction
+# 1. Surfing the web
+# 2. A Simple API
+# 3. Resources and representations
+# 4. Hypermedia
+# 5. Domain specific designs
+# 6. The collection pattern
+# 7. Pure hypermedia designs
+# 8. Profiles
+# 9. The design procedure
+# 10. The Hypermedia zoo
+# 11. HTTP for APIs
+# 12. Resource description and linked data
+# 13. CoAP: REST for embedded systems
+# The status codex
+# The header codex

 ## Introduction
 * Of course, Twitter, Facebook, and Google are big companies that compete with each other.
 They don’t want to make it easy for you to learn their competitors’ APIs.
 But small